Blueberry Muffin Hosta Care Guide

 Blueberry Muffin Hosta

-The best place for Blueberry Muffin to grow is in full shade and in loose, nutritious soil.
+The best place for Blueberry Muffin to grow is in full shade and loose, nutritious soil.
 Also, make sure that no water collects in the area.

 When planting, do not dig the stems deeper into the ground.
 The place where the stems connect to the roots should be at ground level.
 After planting, mulch the root zone with organic material about 2 inches thick.